 - Residents in a care home for older adults, and their carers

-- health and social care workers
+- All those 80 years of age and over, and front-line health and social care workers

 Vaccination sites in Manchester

-There are 13 vaccination sites across the city, these are:
+There are 13 vaccination sites across Manchester.

 Why is the vaccine important?